-Even if a representation can be constructed, applying prediction sets to probabilistic tasks is, still, problematic.
+Even if a representation can be constructed, applying prediction sets to probabilistic tasks is still problematic.
 Common modeling tasks, such as probabilistic forecasting and risk estimation, intrinsically require interaction with a distribution to calculate probabilities and compute expectations.
 If the outcomes are univariate, $\mathcal{Y} \subseteq \mathbb{R}$, then conformal predictive systems \citep{vovk2017nonparametric, vovk2018cross, vovk2019universally} provide an analytically tractable approach for lifting prediction sets into well calibrated predictive distributions.
 However, these approaches do not immediately extend to higher dimensional spaces and manifolds without a natural ordering.
 Recent approaches extend these ideas to higher-dimensional spaces through generative modeling \citep{wang2022probabilistic, teneggi2023trust, zheng2024generative} or optimal transport (OT) \citep{ndiaye2025beyond}.
 These approaches are computationally heavy, introduce structure, and explicit OT maps scale poorly with dimension \citep{cuturi2013sinkhorn}.

 In this work, we propose a constructive alternative based on flows \citep{robinson1998dynamical}.
-We show that any differentiable nonconformity score can induce a deterministic dynamical system on $\mathcal{Y}$ whose trajectories globally attract to the conformal set boundary.
+We show that any well-behaved differentiable nonconformity score can induce a deterministic dynamical system on $\mathcal{Y}$ whose trajectories globally attract to the conformal set boundary.
 The resulting flow, called a nonconformity flow, is uniquely determined up to tangential motion by the gradient of the nonconformity score, and, therefore, requires no additional training, auxiliary modeling, or transport mapping.
-We show that, for almost any initialization, the flow trajectories converge exponentially fast to the conformal boundaries in arbitrary dimensions.
-Therefore, nonconformity flows provide an exact, computationally efficient, and highly scalable mechanism for sampling conformal prediction set boundaries.
+We show that, for almost any initialization, the flow trajectories converge exponentially fast to the conformal boundaries in arbitrary dimensions under mild regularity conditions.
+Therefore, nonconformity flows provide a training free, computationally efficient, and scalable mechanism for sampling conformal prediction set boundaries.

-Furthermore, by mixing across confidence levels we can induce calibrated predictive distributions, called conformal predictive distributions (CPDs), for which every conformal prediction set $C_\alpha(x)$ is an exact quantile region.
-CPDs are a scalable Monte Carlo alternative to analytical conformal predictive systems \cite{vovk2017nonparametric} and optimal transport maps \citep{ndiaye2025beyond} for lifting conformal prediction from sets to predictive distributions.
-We also show how additional tangential dynamics can be used to improve exploration of conformal boundaries when the CPD is overly concentrated on each boundary.